Indatus/gopher/README.md

 ```

 > The root-level `call-scripts` directory is used to store your call scripts.
 An example script is provided to
 > get you up and running quickly.
-The example script contains TwiML (Twilio Markup Language) that tells Twilio
+The example script contains [TwiML](https://www.twilio.com/docs/api/twiml)
-> how to handle the outgoing call.
-Feel free to modify `test-script.xml` and create your own call scripts.
+> (Twilio Markup Language) that tells Twilio how to handle the outgoing call.
+Feel free to modify `test-script.xml`
-> Check out the Twilio docs for more info on [TwiML](https://www.twilio.com/docs/api/twiml).
+> and create your own call scripts.
+You can store your scripts globally, just be sure the path provided is
+> relative to the `callbot` executable.

 ---